Deadpool 3: Release date, cast and latest news on Ryan Reynolds return

 Is Deadpool now in the Marvel Cinematic Universe?

-This is quite a complicated question.
 While Deadpool was first introduced as part of the standalone X-Men movies, recent comments from Marvel boss Kevin Feige suggest he will leap over to the MCU in his third film.

 While the other X-Men characters are expected to be completely rebooted following the disastrous performance of Dark Phoenix, Deadpool remains very popular so recasting the role would be asking for trouble.